wim88877-ui/wim88877-ui.github.io/README.md

 * Successfully published a paper in the *China Market* journal.

 ### Does LLM Know Your Personality?
-*Academic Research Project | 2026*
+*Academic Research Project | Spring 2026*
-* Evaluated the capability of LLMs to assess human personality traits through interaction data analysis and prompt engineering.
+* **Objective:** Investigated the reliability of Large Language Models in predicting Big Five personality traits based on human interaction patterns.
+* **Methodology:** Developed a testing framework using **Prompt Engineering** and **NLP** techniques to evaluate model responses against standardized psychological benchmarks.
+* **Tools:** Implemented the data analysis pipeline in **Python**, utilizing **Pandas** for data structuring and statistical libraries for correlation analysis.
+* **Outcome:** Identified key linguistic markers used by LLMs for personality inference and documented current model limitations in psychological profiling.

 ---